-To give you an idea of how much cash you should carry for tips — and how much you should give to various trail support staff – we’ll have a look at the advice given by some of our recommended Inca Trail tour operators.
-These recommendations are for the classic four day/three-night Inca Trail; prices are listed in Peruvian nuevos soles – in general, it’s best to tip trekking staff using low-denomination nuevo sol bills.
+To give you an idea of how much cash you should bring with you for tips and how to split this across the various trail support staff – we’ll have a look at the advice provided by some of our recommended Inca Trail tour operators.
+These recommendations are for the classic four day/three-night Inca Trail in the currency of Peruvian nuevo soles – in general, it’s best to tip trekking staff using low-denomination nuevo sol bills if possible.

-- Orange Nation recommends that each porter should walk away with 50 soles each for a small group (1 to 5 trekkers) and 30 soles each for a larger group (6 to 16 trekkers).
+- Orange Nation suggests 50 soles each for a small group (1 to 5 trekkers) to each porter and 30 soles each for a larger group (6 to 16 trekkers).
 Also a maximum of 80 soles for the guide, 70 soles for each cook and 50 soles for each assistant cook (given collectively from the tour group).

-- G Adventures: “A good rule of thumb is anywhere from $6 to $8 per day for the porters” (15 to 20 nuevos soles).
+- G Adventures: “A good rule of thumb is anywhere from $6 to $8 per day for the porters” (15 to 20 nuevo soles).